keshang-xxpk/Java-Applications/README.md

   ## 3.JDBC
   ### 3.1Introduction
-  - Implement a simple grep app in Java.
-The app searches for a text pattern recursively in a given directory, and output matched lines to a file.
+  - The JDBC app uses the Java Database Connectivity API to connect and send SQL queries to a Postgresql database.
+The database models a sales business.
+The app can create a new customer, delete a customer, update information of a customer, find customer information, and get order information
   ### 3.2Usage
   - Three arguments:regex,rootpath,outfile.
   >regex - a special text string for describing a search pattern